tombrille/svelteplot/src/routes/marks/pointer/+page.md

 </Plot>
 ```

-You can create a "crosshair" mark
+You can create a "crosshair" mark by wrapping grids and axes marks inside a pointer mark:

 ```svelte live
 <script>